kgaythorpe/coverage_task/README.md

 # Data clenaing task

-This repository contains two data files in differing formats.
+This repository contains two data files (data_20240120.xlsx and pink_fever_monthly.xlsx) in differing formats.
 These data are fictionalised vaccination coverage estimates for green fever, blue fever and pink fever.

 ## Task